Olical/sentinel/REDME.md

 If you wanted to, you could copy this (less the files array) into `~/.sentinel.json` and have the JSHint processor avaliable in every project.

+## Running Sentinel

+To run sentinel simply navigate your terminal to the directory containing your configuration and run `sentinel`.
+It will read your global config file first and then the one inside the directory.
+It will watch your files for changes and run them through their processors when it needs to.

+There are a few command line arguments you can use too.

+ * --verbose / -v: Show verbose output, so information will be logged to the console when files change for example.
+ * --process file / -p file: Does not watch any files but instantly processes the file you specify, just like make.
+The file name must match one in the config exactly.

 ## Licence

 Sentinel - Watch source files for changes and processes them accordingly